-As a result, you naturally become less engaged with those inner voices that generally spout inane drivel or negative self-talk and gradually you begin to notice that your inner self-critic settles down and becomes silenced too.
+As a result of this practice, you will naturally become less engaged with those inner voices that generally spout inane drivel or negative self-talk.
+Gradually you will begin to notice that your inner self-critic settles down and becomes silenced too.

 In the freedom of that silence you get to live each moment with a greater awareness of your true spirit, and in that space, like a rose bud opening, you get to realise that you are valuable simply as you are – not because of anything you do.

 Gently, and before you know it, your confidence reveals itself to you and you find yourself feeling more open and courageous, willing to take bigger steps, and taking the occasional risk is something you so in your stride while happily overriding any previous perceived or predicted failure.

 Through meditation the very sense of yourself, your true essence if you like, has become untangled from failure programming and false perceptions of your own inadequacy, and like leaves in autumn, imperceptibly begin to fall away.
 Though much of this process happens automatically through regular practice, there are also a number of things you can do to help things along:

 Before, or after your meditation sessions, spend a few minutes speaking positively and kindly to and about you.
 For this exercise, I like to think that I’m sitting with the 6-year-old me and giving her gentle, caring words of encouragement.